allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

 To define parameters manually use the [`Task.set_parameters`](../references/sdk/task.md#set_parameters) method to specify name-value pairs in a parameter dictionary.

-Parameters can be designated into sections: specify a parameter’s section by prefixing its name, delimited with a slash (i.e. `section_name/parameter_name:value`). `General` is the default section.
+Parameters can be designated into sections: specify a parameter's section by prefixing its name, delimited with a slash (i.e. `section_name/parameter_name:value`). `General` is the default section.

 Call the [`set_parameter`](../references/sdk/task.md#set_parameter) method to set a single parameter.